According to Greta: Production

 The film is based in Asbury Park, Ocean Grove and Neptune, according to Steve Gorelick of the New Jersey Motion Picture and Television Commission in Newark.
 "It's being made in the $1 to $2-million-dollar range", Gorelick said.
 Meanwhile, Kevin Chambers's home on Ocean Pathway in Ocean Grove was leased for the film production.
 Chambers had moved out of his home while the film crew rearranged and completed filming there.
 On October 13, 2007, film crews shut down the train station in Bradley Beach for shooting.
 The film finished full production in mid-November 2007.
 Later in May 2008 scenes were re-shot.

-The film name was changed to According to Greta for the US release, although shown earlier as "Greta" in a Los Angeles screening.
+The film name was changed to According to Greta for the American release, although shown earlier as "Greta" in a Los Angeles screening.

 Releases

 According to Greta was first released in Australia on DVD on November 25, 2009.
 The film received a limited release in theatres across the United States on December 11, 2009, later followed by a DVD release on January 19, 2010 in the US, on March 12, 2010 in Germany, and on June 21, 2010 in the United Kingdom.
 The film was released under the alternative title Surviving Summer in the UK by Icon Home Entertainment.

 The film had a rating of 1.25 million viewers on its December 28, 2011, broadcast on The CW, becoming the most watched film of the week.